Preparing for Your Disability Hearing

 Your hearing will be over in about an hour, maybe less.
 Hearings seldom take longer than an hour and one-half.

-If you’re well prepared because of this website and your meeting with your lawyer before your hearing, your lawyer may not have to ask many questions at the hearing.
+If you’re well prepared because of this website and your meeting with your lawyer before your hearing, your Social Security Disability lawyer may not have to ask many questions at the hearing.
 In hearings with judges who like to ask most of the questions, the only time your lawyer needs to ask you anything is if your lawyer thinks that your testimony wasn’t clear enough or there are issues that were not developed.
 In fact, it’s better that way.
 The more information you give in answer to the judge’s questions, the better it is for your case.
 Your case will be presented naturally and your testimony will flow freely.
 The judge will get to know you and your situation as you and the judge talk; and the judge won’t think that it’s your lawyer testifying rather than you.

 Your lawyer will, however, ask questions of any witnesses you bring along to the hearing; and it is the lawyer’s job to question any expert witnesses called by the judge.